 Reach out to your lender.
 Ask if they allow appraisal waivers.
 If they say they do, ask them if you and the property you’re buying meet the requirements for a waiver.

 Your lender will take over at that point and submit your paperwork to either Fannie Mae or Freddie Mac.

 Once your application goes through an automated underwriting system, your lender will let you know if you’ve been approved for a waiver.

 Transparency is important to us — get the .

 What Are the Benefits of an Appraisal Waiver?

 Appraisal waivers present home buyers with some pretty clear advantages, including:

-- Reduced costs: An in-person appraisal can cost several hundred dollars.
+- Reduced costs: An in-person appraisal can cost as much as $2,000.
 An appraisal waiver eliminates that cost.

 - Faster closing time: Scheduling an in-person appraisal can take a while and push back the closing date.

 - Less stress: Waiting weeks for an appraiser to get back to you with a decision on an appraised value can be stressful.